pratyushsingh97/Bigrams/ReadMe.md

 # Create Bigrams
 by: Pratyush Singh

-Create bi/trigram out of column data.
-The bi/trigram are created for each row within the data.
+Create bi/tri-grams out of column data.
+The bi/trigram are **created for each row within the data**.
+This application is different than other use-cases where bi/trigrams are created for the entire text as a whole.
+In this case, each row is regarded as an independent body of text

 ## Requirements
 1. python 3.*